Musa basjoo: Cultivation

 In the UK, it has gained the Royal Horticultural Society's Award of Garden Merit.

-Fibre
+Fiber

-In Japan, Musa basjoo plant fibres are used to produce textiles known in Japanese as kijōka-bashōfu ("banana cloth (芭蕉布, bashōfu)).
+In Japan, Musa basjoo plant fibers are used to produce textiles known in Japanese as kijōka-bashōfu ("banana cloth (芭蕉布, bashōfu)).
 Whole pseudostems are cut into strips up to 3 m long.
-These are beaten, bleached and dried to produce the raw material, which can then be made into products like hand-knotted carpets, tablecloths, kimono and paper.
-Outside Japan, Manila hemp is obtained from related plant Musa textilis, whose unbleached fibres are used for high-strength rope.
+These are beaten, bleached and dried to produce the raw material, which can then be made into products such as carpets, tablecloths, kimono and banana paper.

 Traditional medicine

 In traditional Chinese medicine, the stem, flower, leaves and rhizome of Musa basjoo are considered useful for clearing heat-toxins, quenching thirst and disinhibiting urine.

 Culture

 The 17th-century Japanese poet Matsuo Bashō took his pen name from this plant.